Faculty

 Student Researchers

 Hello, my name is Eva.
-I’m currently a postdoctoral fellow at the Office of Forensic Mental Health Services (OFMHS) and a new member of DSPAI!
-I will become a full-time forensic evaluator at OFMHS beginning in June.
+I am currently a forensic evaluator at the Office of Forensic Mental Health Services, part-time Research Assistant with the DSPAI lab, and I dabble in civil forensic private practice.
 I received my B.A. in psychology at Hawaii Pacific University and Montclair State University and my Ph.D. in clinical psychology from the University of Texas Southwestern Medical Center.
 My professional interests include destigmatizing mental health and improving psychoeducation in the Black community, public policy work, and learning more about areas of psychology not traditionally taught in schools (critical psychology, Black psychology, liberation psychology).
 I also hope to soon become one of the very few Black board-certified forensic psychologists in the nation.
-Outside of work, I enjoy walking trails with her partner and dog, watching sports, playing darts, board games, spending time with her family and friends, and patiently waiting for the Sonics to return to Seattle.
-She is thrilled to have the opportunity to connect with other like-minded people and continue growing as a psychologist.
+Outside of work, I enjoy walking with my partner and dog, watching sports, playing darts, board games, spending time with my family and friends, and patiently waiting for the Sonics to return to Seattle.
+I am thrilled to have the opportunity to connect with other like-minded people and continue growing as a psychologist in the DSPAI lab.

 (she/her)